microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/Microsoft.Graph.Education.md

 ### [Get-MgEducationClassAssignmentRubric](Get-MgEducationClassAssignmentRubric.md)
 Get the educationRubric object attached to an educationAssignment, if one exists.
+Only teachers, students, and applications with application permissions can perform this operation.

 ### [Get-MgEducationClassAssignmentRubricByRef](Get-MgEducationClassAssignmentRubricByRef.md)
 Get the educationRubric object attached to an educationAssignment, if one exists.
+Only teachers, students, and applications with application permissions can perform this operation.

 ### [Get-MgEducationClassAssignmentSetting](Get-MgEducationClassAssignmentSetting.md)
 Specifies class-level assignments settings.